Lonnie Frisbee: Fame

-"Jesus Freaks", or "Jesus People" as they were often called, were documented in media including the Kathryn Kuhlman I Believe In Miracles show where Frisbee was a featured guest talking about Jesus, prophets and quoting scripture.
-By 1971, the Jesus Movement had broken in the media with major media outlets such as Life, Newsweek and Rolling Stone covering it.
-Frisbee, due to his prominence in the movement, was frequently photographed and interviewed.
-It was also in 1971 that Frisbee and Smith parted ways because their theological differences had become too great.
-Smith discounted Pentecostalism, maintaining that love was the greatest manifestation of the Holy Spirit, while Frisbee was strongly involved in theology centering on spiritual gifts and New Testament occurrences.
-Frisbee announced that he would leave California altogether and go to a movement in Florida led by Derek Prince and Bob Mumford which taught a pyramid shepherding style of leadership and was later coined as the Shepherding Movement.
+"Jesus Freaks", or "Jesus People" as they were often called, were documented in media including the Kathryn Kuhlman I Believe In Miracles show; Frisbee was a featured guest on the show talking about Jesus, the prophets, and quoting scripture.
+By 1971, the Jesus Movement was covered in the media with major media outlets like Life, Newsweek and Rolling Stone reporting on it.
+Frisbee, due to his prominence in the movement, was often photographed and interviewed.
+Also in 1971 Frisbee and Smith parted ways because their theological differences had become too great.
+Smith discounted Pentecostalism, maintaining that love was the greatest manifestation of the Holy Spirit, while Frisbee was strongly involved in theology which centered on spiritual gifts and New Testament experiences.
+Frisbee announced that he would leave California altogether and go to a movement in Florida led by Derek Prince and Bob Mumford which taught a pyramid shepherding style of leadership and was later referred to as the Shepherding Movement.

 In 1973, the Frisbees divorced because Frisbee's pastor had an affair with his wife.
-Frisbee mentions this in a sermon he gave at the Vineyard Church in Denver, Colorado, a few years before he died.
-Connie later remarried.
-Lonnie left the organization.
+Frisbee mentioned that in a sermon he gave at the Vineyard Church in Denver a few years before he died.
+Connie later remarried and Lonnie left the organization.